 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 As fall and winter creep in, your outside vegetable garden produces less and less until it stops altogether.
 But why should fresh veggies and herbs be a summertime-only harvest?
 You can bring those plants inside and, with a little set-up, produce food inside all winter.
-Here are some tips to get your inside garden going.
+Pat Noble Lumber has some tips to help you get your inside garden going.

 The first decision to make for your indoor garden is hydroponics or soil.
 Hydroponics is a water-based method of growing plants where the roots of the plant are fed directly with a nutrient solution.
 Working with soil inside is the same as outside – plant the seed, give it water and light, and it’ll grow.

 There are some pros and cons to both methods of growing.
 Vegetable plants grown hydroponically tend to grow quicker, bigger, and have a higher yield than plants grown in soil.
 Hydroponics is a leader in the category of space efficiency and water cost.
 Because roots get bigger in soil than in water, using soil takes up more growing space.
 And since water is recirculated in a hydroponic system, you don’t lose as much to evaporation.

 So what are the cons of a hydroponic system?
 The initial set-up cost can discourage some people.
 A basic hydroponic kit starts at around $100 for two or three plants, and then higher for more plants.
 Since these plants don’t get nutrients from soil, they also need to be maintained extra carefully with a special nutrient solution.